 Team and Roles

-- Physicians: are highly skilled and passionate about adult care and work diligently to assess, diagnose, and manage treatment plans.
+- Physicians: are highly skilled and passionate about the care of older adults and work diligently to assess, diagnose, and manage treatment plans.
 GDH Physicians collaborate with the interprofessional team to provide patients with information, recommendations, and the support needed to assist with important health care decisions and to ensure exceptional patient care.

 - Registered Nurse (RN): is the primary contact to patients and care partners throughout their journey at GDH.
 The RN provides comprehensive health assessments and health teaching, and advocates for positive patient outcomes and provides exceptional nursing assessment and interventions.